-The Midland Cogeneration Venture (MCV) in Midland, Michigan, is the largest natural gas-fired combined electrical energy and steam energy generating plant in the U.S. It is capable of continuously producing 1,633 MW of electrical power, and in parallel producing process steam at a rate of 1.5 million pounds per hour.
+The Midland Cogeneration Venture (MCV) in Midland, Michigan, is the largest natural gas-fired combined electrical energy and steam energy generating plant in the U.S. It is capable of continuously producing 1,633 MW of electrical power, and in parallel producing process steam at a rate of up to 1.5 million pounds per hour.

 The MCV (Figure 1) is a major supplier of electricity to customers in Michigan and the midcontinent, and supplies bulk process steam energy to nearby chemical production companies.
 The plant’s first priority is to ensure safe and reliable plant operation.
 As cyber threats continue to intensify and become more sophisticated, protecting the plant from vulnerabilities has become increasingly burdensome.